 The basement to be flood proofed is part of the existing building.
-The building has experienced minimal flood damage in the past.
+The building has experienced previous water damage.
 New building codes require structures with a Base Flood Elevation below the floodplain to be flood proofed to FP1-2 standards.
 Any of the lower level floors will be of masonry or concrete construction and all utilities mounted above flood level.